Code-Institute-Submissions/CI-MS2-Safari-Africa/assets/docs/Testing.md

 >
 >  * General
 >    * Tested all variables by logging them to the console after each instance.
 >    * Site loaded in Opera web browser shows errors in console "Failed to load resource: net::ERR_FAILED".
-I researched this and turns out to be the JavaScript code inside the Youtube iframes. https://stackoverflow.com/a/27453371/14197670.
+I researched this and turns out to be the JavaScript code inside the Youtube iframes.
+Ref: [Stack Overflow](https://stackoverflow.com/a/27453371/14197670).
 It seems that this can be ignored.
 >    * Received warnings in console for 'Same-Site cookies'.
 Researched online and discussed with mentor.
 These are apparently server-side issues and beyond the scope of the project.
 To be dealt with once skills develop.
 > * Navigation & Intro
 >   * Clicked on all navbar links to ensure smooth scrolling is consistent top to bottom, to each section and bottom to top.